jecombe/hooks_message_box/README.md

 ![alt text](navigator.png)

 ## Deploy smart contract
-if you want to deploy smart contract, you need to connect to ropsten and add your infuraKey in:
+if you want to deploy smart contract, you need to connect to ropsten, add your infuraKey in:
 ```sh
 [contract/truffle-config.js] line 22
 ```